alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 To a very large degree, Oracle VM VirtualBox is functionally identical on all of the host platforms, and the same file and image formats are used.
 This enables you to run virtual machines created on one host on another host with a different host OS.
 For example, you can create a virtual machine on Windows and then run it on Linux.

 In addition, virtual machines can easily be imported and exported using the Open Virtualization Format (OVF), an industry standard created for this purpose.
 You can even import OVFs that were created with a different virtualization software.
-See Section 1.15, “Importing and Exporting Virtual Machines”.

 For users of Oracle Cloud Infrastructure the functionality extends to exporting and importing virtual machines to and from the cloud.
 This simplifies development of applications and deployment to the production environment.
-See Section 1.16.8, “Exporting an Appliance to Oracle Cloud Infrastructure”.

  * Guest Additions: shared folders, seamless windows, 3D virtualization.
 The Oracle VM VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.
 After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
-See Chapter 4, Guest Additions.

 In particular, Guest Additions provide for shared folders, which let you access files on the host system from within a guest machine.
-See Section 4.3, “Shared Folders”.

  * Comprehensive hardware support.
 Among other features, Oracle VM VirtualBox supports the following:

  * Guest multiprocessing (SMP).
 Oracle VM VirtualBox can present up to 32 virtual CPUs to each virtual machine, irrespective of how many CPU cores are physically present on your host.

  * USB device support.
 Oracle VM VirtualBox implements a virtual USB controller and enables you to connect arbitrary USB devices to your virtual machines without having to install device-specific drivers on the host.
 USB support is not limited to certain device categories.
-See Section 3.11.1, “USB Settings”.

  * Hardware compatibility.
 Oracle VM VirtualBox virtualizes a vast array of virtual devices, among them many devices that are typically provided by other virtualization platforms.
 That includes IDE, SCSI, and SATA hard disk controllers, several virtual network cards and sound cards, virtual serial and parallel ports and an Input/Output Advanced Programmable Interrupt Controller (I/O APIC), which is found in many computer systems.
 This enables easy cloning of disk images from real machines and importing of third-party virtual machines into Oracle VM VirtualBox.